JiFish/Storyteller/README.md

 - If you are _not_ using apache, you must replicate the rules in `.htaccess` to ensure the installation is secure.

 ### 5. Ready to play!
 Type `!newgame` in the channel you chose for the webhook to get started.
-Type `!help` to see the basic commands or `!helpmore` for the complete list.
+Type `!help` to see the basic commands and get a link to the complete list.

 ## Using Discord